prokopec-simon/steelapi/README.md

 # hltv-api
-The API for the HLTv-discord-bridge
+The API for the HLTV-discord-bridge